RohithChittibommala/Job-finder/README.md

-This Job finder app shows the jobs by search tag
+This app was build using React.js

-app fetches data from github api
+App fetches data from github api